-David Pflaum is the criminal defense lawyer for child abuse with more than 25 years of experience who protects the rights of his clients and gets the best possible results for them in court.
+The top expertise criminal defense lawyer for child abuse with more than 25 years of experience, David Pflaum protects the rights of his clients and gets the best possible results for them in court.

 An allegation of child abuse may arise when a person allegedly causes physical or emotional harm to a child.
 There are many forms of alleged child abuse, including neglect, physical abuse, emotional abuse, and sexual abuse.